-Board action taken when an agency has failed to maintain compliance with minimum licensing standards, but the violations do not warrant revocation.
+The board may act to suspend a license when an agency has failed to maintain compliance with minimum licensing standards, but the violations do not warrant revocation.
 A license may not be suspended for longer than one (1) year at a time.
 The board may issue a probationary or regular license when compliance is restored.